revalgovender/cv/README.md

 # Reval Govender

 An experienced Software Engineer with 12+ years commercial experience.
+Fluent in Python, JavaScript and PHP.
 Proven track record in architecting and engineering systems for companies such as Made.com, Jaguar/Land Rover and Global Radio.
-Dynamic leader, team player, and owner of StudyStream+ software engineering YouTube channel.
-Outgoing personality, integrates seamlessly into any team.
+Owner of StudyStream+ software engineering YouTube channel.

 ## 🐍 Python Experience (5 years)